 - Visual-perceptual problems: difficulty processing visual information

 - Vision problems resulting from developmental delays and acquired brain injuries

-Child & Family Eye Care serves patients in The Woodlands, Magnolia, Shenandoah, Tomball and throughout Texas.
-We welcome your inquiries about whether vision therapy is right for you or your child.
+Child & Family Eye Care offers vision therapy to patients from The Woodlands, Magnolia, Shenandoah, Tomball and throughout Texas.